hiking in peru

 C. Interesting points to pass

 Cashapampa is a town where visitors can enjoy its hot springs and take a deserved rest.
-The Arhuaycocha Lake is another great attraction with its bright teal alpine lake located among Pucajirca and Rinrijirca mountains and the Arhuay glacier.
+The Arhuaycocha Lake is another great attraction with its bright teal alpine lake located among the Pucajirca and Rinrijirca mountains and the Arhuay glacier.

 5. The Vilcabamba